jeaye/blog.jeaye.com/_drafts/2016-06-29-xen-debian-windows.md

 #### Install GRUB
 You have other options for your bootloader, but GRUB (TODO link) is the most powerful around.
 I like that, in a pinch, the GRUB shell can be used to boot just about anything.
-The installation is straightforward, but we need to make sure that GRUB knows about our encrypted drive.
+The installation is straightforward, but you need to make sure that GRUB knows about our encrypted drive.

 ```bash